"Photographic is a misnomer. I have an

 and Kim Peek, the inspiration for Rain Man

-are some of the rare confirmed real life examples.
+are some of the closest real life examples of this ability.
 A more contemporary example is Jill Price

 who has almost perfect recall of events that have happened during her life due to constant reinforcement of memories through journals.